Whats Wrong with

 Strong Woman Do Bong Soon

 While you might not think of this as a Korean Office Drama, it does involve the boss/employee dynamic.
 It is about a girl who is born with superhuman strength.
 However, her dream is to create video games.
 One day she helped out a bus driver attacked by thugs.
-As she is beating up the men, a CEO of a video game company sees her and ends up hiring her to be his bodyguard.
+As she is beating up the men, the CEO of a video game company sees her and ends up hiring her to be his bodyguard.
 He even offers her a chance to work in the planning department of his gaming company.

 Starring: Park Bo-young, Park Hyung-sik, and Ji Soo